galaxyproject/planemo/docs/commands/serve.rst

       --daemon                        Serve Galaxy process as a daemon.
       --pid_file PATH                 Location of pid file is executed with --daemon.
+      --ignore_dependency_problems    When installing shed repositories for
+                                      workflows, ignore dependency issues.
+These
+                                      likely indicate a problem but in some cases may not prevent a workflow from successfully executing.
       --cwl                           Configure Galaxy for use with CWL tool. (this option is experimental and will be replaced when and if CWL support is merged into